metwork-framework/mfext/doc/layerapi2.md

 - relative paths in `METWORK_LAYERS_PATH` are ignored
-- if there are several layer homes for a given label (ie. multiple directories with the same value for `.layerapi2_label` file), the first occurence is returned when searching by label (so the order of entries in METWORK_LAYERS_PATH can be important).
+- if there are several layer homes for a given label (ie. multiple directories with the same value for `.layerapi2_label` file), the first occurrence is returned when searching by label (so the order of entries in METWORK_LAYERS_PATH can be important).